bokeh/bokeh/sphinx/source/docs/contribute.rst

 ##########

 We are always looking for contributors, and want to grow the developer base for Bokeh.
-The `Gitter chat channel`_ and the `public mailing list`_ are great places to get in touch with core developers, and the :ref:`devguide` is a great place to get set up for working on Bokeh.
+The `Discourse`_ is the best place to get in touch with core developers, and the :ref:`devguide` is a great place to get set up for working on Bokeh.
 We are eager to assist and mentor new contributors.

 * *If you are a developer proficient in R, Julia, Swift, or other languages, you can help make Bokeh available to entire new audiences.*